This Easy Vegan Lentil & Potato Mahkani Curry is so flavorsome, so comforting and the perfect way to have an amazing curry night at home!

 Oh my gosh, do I love Indian food.
 The unique flavors and spices are unlike any other cuisine and they instantly make me so happy.
 Although Indian food may be intimidating to some, I find that once you experiment and learn some of the foundational spices used, you can really very easily make many of your favorite dishes at home.

 What’s your favorite curry?
 I would love to find out, so I can try it!

-I mean the whole science behind cooking is – flavor, Indian food packs a lot of flavor thanks to the spices they use in their food.
+I mean the whole science behind cooking is – flavor, Indian food packs a lot of flavors thanks to the spices they use in their food.
 If you can pack a lot of flavor in your dish, its gonna be a success.
 That is why Indian food has always been a go-to for me, especially when I want to impress people with my food.

 Let’s make some curry!

 Do let me know how you found this Easy Vegan Lentil & Potato Mahkani Curry though!
 And if there was anything you tried or something that worked better…Do drop me a comment below, or you can find me/message me directly on Instagram, Pinterest, YouTube, or Facebook!
 I love seeing what my lovely readers think of my recipes!